Dejittr

 SHARE

 Tea is undeniably a gift from the gods.
-Once our human ancestors realized that brewing some dried leaves and hot water together would create a beverage that soothes both body and soul, there was no stopping the proliferation of tea drinking by different cultures across the land and seas.
+Once our human ancestors realized that brewing some dried leaves and hot water together would create a beverage that soothes both body and soul, the proliferation of tea drinking by different cultures across the land and seas was not stopping.

 Key Takeaways